RobertoFreireFerrazPassos/EventSourcing-and-Cqrs/README.md

 <summary style="font-size:14px">Pending Items</summary>
 <p>

-- Understand RabbitMq and fix bug on queue that sometimes it does not send event

-- Event contract to be publish and consumed requires that use the same namespace.
-So, modify to use only one and create a unique library for that.
-Maybe, Event.DataContract

 - Add logic to keep order while sending and receiving events via rabbitmq.
 Maybe, add timestamp in event outbox table